dustinpfister/blog_posts/_posts/js-json-parse.md

 Of course when it comes to using require as a way to parse and load JSON into a script in nodejs just like with the JSON.parse method an error can happen in the event that the file is not there, or of the file is there but it is not JSON, or a file is there and it is JSON but it is malformed.
 So just like with the JSON.parse method it is a goo idea to use require in the body of a try block so that I can run some code in the event that there is an error.

 There is also having ways to go about setting what the path of the JSON file is by way of something other that a string literal.
 That alone will work fine as long as the file is relative to the current working directory, and not the script.
 In which case even when it comes to using a literal often I might still want to use path methods and certain globals to help get a file relative to the script rather than the current working directory.
 However for this example alone at least I am making it so that I can use [positional arguments](/2020/12/10/linux-bash-script-parameters-positional/) to set the location of the JSON file, and only default to a hard coded value in the event that a positional argument is not given.
+These positional arguments are values that I can pass when calling a script with the node binary in the command line.

 ```js
 let path = require('path');